jbakse/compform_notes/content/week_3_parameters/index.md

 In simple cases, showing users the end result of their choices is often enough.
 In more complex situations, it is often helpful to provide intermediate feedback.
 For example, if a system will react slowly to user actions, providing immediate confirmation of user input is important.

+### Parameter Space
+A parameter space is the set of all possible combinations of values for the parameters of a system.
+The parameter space can grow very quickly.
+A system that has 8 boolean (yes/no) parameters will have 256 possible states.
+A system with 16 boolean parameters will have 65,536 states.
+A system that takes just two floating point parameters has 9,223,372,036,854,775,808 (9.2 Quintillion!) states.
+This is a basically inconceivably large number, but it is quite likely that many of those states would look *samey*.

 ### Keep Your User in Mind
 The way that you think about your software system is often very different from the way your users think about it.